CSCfi/csc-user-guide/docs/cloud/rahti/index.md

   * [Rahti Tutorials](/cloud/rahti/tutorials/)
   * [External documentation ](/cloud/rahti/ext_docs/)

-f you are already familiar with container technology and Kubernetes/OpenShift concepts, you could move directly to the instructions for getting started with Rahti & its usage :
+If you are already familiar with container technology and Kubernetes/OpenShift concepts, you could move directly to the instructions for getting started with Rahti & its usage :

   * [Getting access](/cloud/rahti/access/)